Economy of Tamil Nadu: Vehicle parts manufacturers

 Madras Rubber Factory the local tyre manufacturer is located in Chennai and Perambalur.
 TI cycles of Murugappa group have their units in Chennai.
 UCAL Carburettors, TRW Rane, TVS Group are established in Hosur.TVS Srichakra Tyre works at Madurai.
 Coimbatore is home to Pricol, Elgi Equipments, Craftsman, Roots Horn, Rolon Chains and numerous Tier-I part suppliers.

-Transportation industry

-Custom built trucks operated in Tamil Nadu, Kerala and Karnataka are from Tiruchengode, Sankagiri, and Namakkal.
-90 Percent of Private busses operating in South India are built in Karur.
-Karur is well known for its bus body building industries.
-More than 150 Bus body building industries are located in and around Karur.
-Apart from that, mostly all the TNSTC, MTC, SETC and PRTC busses are built in Karur.
+In September 2025, Tamil Nadu Government secured a major investment commitment from Rolls-Royce to establish a Maintenance, Repair, and Overhaul (MRO) facility, a research center, and expand their existing operations in Hosur.
+This agreement was finalized during his visit to the UK, focusing on boosting the state's aerospace sector.

 Textiles and apparels

 Tamil Nadu used to be the textile hub of India Tiruppur "Dollar City" due to its cotton production and textile industries.
 The textile industry plays a significant role in the Indian economy by providing direct employment to an estimated 35 million people, and thereby contributing 4% of GDP and 35% of gross export earnings.
 The textile sector contributes to 14% of the manufacturing sector.
 From Spinning to garment manufacturing, entire textile production chain facilities are in Tamil Nadu.
 About half of India's total spinning mill capacity is in Tamil Nadu.
 The western part of Tamil Nadu, comprising Coimbatore, Tirupur, Erode, Namakkal, Karur and Dindigul, has the majority of spinning mills manufacturing cotton/polyester/blended yarn, open end yarn and silk yarn used by garment units in Tamil Nadu, Maharastra etc. Yarn is also exported to China, Bangladesh etc. Tirupur knitted garment units have been exporting garments for about 3 decades with 2015–16 exports in the range of US$3 Billion.
 Karur is the major home textile (Curtain cloth, bed linens, kitchen linens, toilet linens, table linens, wall hangings etc.) manufacturing and export hub in India.
 Erode is the main cloth market in south India for both retail and wholesale ready-mades.
 Madras (Chennai) has a large presence of woven garments (shirts/pants) manufacturing units.
 Madurai and Kanchipuram are famous for handloom sarees exported / sold all over India.
 Lakshmi Machine Works [LMW], one of the three major textile machinery manufacturing companies in the world is located in Coimbatore.
 Savio also has a factory in Coimbatore.
 Many textile component manufacturers are in Coimbatore and some export to the Europe etc.